RAttab/reflect/README.md

 Well this is interesting; there are only functions here even for our `baz` field which was just a plain `int` in the original type.
-Not only that but Reflect also keeps track of the reference-ness as well as the const-ness of each function parameter.
+Not only that but Reflect also keeps track of the reference-ness and the const-ness of each function parameter.
 In other words, whenever a reflected object is manipulated, it is done through function calls which are checked for type, reference-ness and const-ness at runtime.
 The rules emulated are relatively similar to what you would expect from a regular function call which means that the proper hand-off method (copy, move or reference) is used for the given argument-parameter pair.